Slot Car Racing -

 B.S.C.R.A is the controlling body for slot car racing in the UK.
-It publishes a magazine "Slot Car Racing News" which includes articles on car, controller and track building, race reports, news of new products etc. See our handbook which includes the rules and a list of clubs in the UK.
+On this BSCRA web site there are articles on car, controller and track building, race reports, news of new products etc. See our handbook which includes the rules and a list of clubs in the UK.
 We organise races at regional and National level, and (in co operation with international slot car racing organisations) organise international events including the World Championships.
 BSCRA membership details.

 HO are the smallest cars normally raced, they are nominally 1/64 scale.
 They are run on proprietary track which is substantially narrower than the track needed for larger scale cars.
 BSCRA has close ties with HO race organizers although BSCRA standards only cover 1/32 and /24 cars.

 Regulated Power Supplies

 These are power supplies where the voltage stays constant under different loads.
 More basic power supplies are not regulated, and the voltage changes depending on how much current the cars are taking.

 The speeds quoted on this page are real speeds.
 Some people talk about scale speed.
 However there are several different ways of calculating scale speed, so "scale speed" doesn't mean much unless it is made clear which type of scale speed they are talking about.
 Everybody can enjoy slot racing without trying to understand this somewhat advanced technical area, so I won't attempt to explain it here.
 I recommend sticking to real speed as this is easily understood and unambiguous.